JamieHeather/autoDCR/README.md

     * amino acid found at the conserved residue position
 * Note that in both file types, positions are counted forwards from the 5' of the V or backwards from the 3' end of the J.
   * Not only is it conceptually easier to count backwards for the Js (due to the start of the J being obscured by V(D)J recombination), but the conserved FGXG motifs tend to fall at specific positions relative to the end of the Js, at least in functional genes, presumably due to evolutionary constraints.
-* If this this is the first time generating these files for a particular species, be sure to check the .log file.
+* If this is the first time generating these files for a particular species, be sure to check the .log file.
     * Be particularly on the lookout for genes that are flagged with 'Manually verify': these are genes for which the automatic conserved motif detection was unsuccessful.

 An example of this using the human TRA/TRB loci (downloaded from IMGT/GENE-DB on 2021-08-14) has been included in this repo.